Andreozzo77/CrowdMC/README.md

 I spent thousands of hours working at CrowdMC.

 ### 2. How many people worked in CrowdMC?
 I was a solo developer.
-At times, I even moderated the server on my own, like when I didn't feel like moderators had access to built-in PM commands like / ban (a moderation system came upon later with proper logging).
+At times, I even moderated the server on my own, like when I didn't feel right moderators had access to built-in commands in PM like `/ban` (a moderation system came upon later with proper logging).
 The server also ran out of my pocket.

 ### 3. What coding tools to use for CrowdMC?
 I coded in precarious conditions, due to simply never being able to afford a computer.
 This is a major setback for modern programmers who are fairly familiar with auto-completion tools.
 Believe me, if you have a computer and use a proper IDE, your fingers will thank you.